 and Cape Town and the largest city in the South African province of Kwa- Zulu-Natal.
 Durban forms part of the eThekwini Metropolitan Municipality, which includes neighboring towns and has a population of more than 3.7 million people making the muni- cipality on the coast of the Indian Ocean one of the largest cities in Africa.
 (On the left) the refurbished Moses Mabhida stadium for soccer, site of the 2010 World Cup.
 Named after Moses Mabhida, a former General Secretary of the South African Communist Party, the facility is a multi-use stadium.
 It was cons- tructed at a cost of US$ 450 million.
 The project broke ground in 2006.

-According to Demogra- phia, the Johannesburg-Pretoria urban area (combined because of strong transport links
+to Demographia, the Johannesburg-Pretoria urban area (combined because of strong trans- transport links that make

-that make commuting feasible) is the 26th-largest in the world, with 14.1 million inhabitants.
-It is the provincial capital of Gauteng, the wealth- iest province in South Africa.
-Johannesburg is the seat of the Constitu- tional Court, the highest court in South Africa.
+commuting feasible) is the 26th-largest in the world and the provin- cial capital of Gauteng, the wealthiest province in South Africa.
+Johan- nesburg is the seat of the Constitutional Court, the highest court in South Africa.

 Most of the major South African companies and banks have their head offices in Johannesburg.
 The city is located in the mineral-rich Witwaters- rand range of hills and is the center of large-scale gold and diamond trade.
 It was one of the host cities of the official tour- nament of the 2010 FIFA World Cup—and it was host of the the final.